Menopause Mondays: Do You Know About Vaginal Dryness?

 A pelvic exam to examine the pelvic organs; look at the vagina and the cervix.

 A Pap test to take a sample of cells from the cervix.
 Get your vaginal secretions and the acid level in your vagina checked.

 A urine sample might need to be included, if you are experiencing unusual urgency or a leaky bladder.

-3. Talk with your specialist about the various options –systemic HRT, creams, vaginal ring, vaginal tablets etc. Listen to the facts and then together evaluate what is best for your individual needs.
-One of the options available is local estrogen therapy.
+3. Talk with your specialist about the various options –systemic hormone therapy, creams, vaginal ring, vaginal tablets etc. Listen to the facts and then together evaluate what is best for your individual needs.
+One of the options available is local estrogen therapy (LET).
 I know that many women have completely closed off their minds to anything related to hormone therapy.
-Keep an open mind and listen to the latest information and data that was reported last week at the NAMS (North American Menopause Society) Annual meeting in Orlando.
 It is interesting to note that this CLOSER global research did find that compared with other countries surveyed, 77% of US women were most likely to use lubricating gels and creams, and are the least likely to use hormone therapy, despite the advantages shown in the survey among those who sought treatment.
 Of U.S. women who had tried local estrogen therapy (LET), 56% of women and 57% of their partners reported that sex was less painful, and almost 40% reported that sex was more satisfying for themselves and their partners.
 Since the use of LET, 34% of women and 54% of men look forward to having sex after using local estrogen therapy.